 The product is yet to be reviewed or approved by SEC but according to plans, it will be traded against US dollar, Great British Pound, and the Euro and other fiat currencies with each contract valued at one Bitcoin.
 It will enable access for institutional investors via regulated market infrastructure.
 The product, according to a blog from the company, will be launched by ICE Futures U.S. and ICE Clear U.S. They will also be traded on the ICE’s electronic trading platform.

 However, the company does not wish to offer margin trading.
 Backed by ICE, it is expected that inclusion of secure storage or custody for digital assets for large scale institutional investors will increase chances of approval by SEC because ICE has been doing this for a while.
 Lack of a major exchange providing these custody services is given as a reason for delays by SEC to approve Bitcoin backed ETF.

-That was the major reason for rejected of the Winkelvoss ETF last month which some feel was because there was not a US regulated exchange and there wasn’t US regulated custody.
-SolidX/VanEck proposal for ""physically-backed bitcoin ETF that will be insured against loss or theft of bitcoin" was also delayed by SEC but it is also hoped that they could get a node end of this month.
+That was the major reason for rejecting the Winklevoss ETF last month which some feel was because there was not a US regulated exchange and there wasn’t US regulated custody.
+SolidX/VanEck proposal for "physically-backed bitcoin ETF that will be insured against loss or theft of bitcoin" was also delayed by SEC but it is also hoped that they could get a node end of this month.

 Bakkt's Bitcoin futures will be different from many currently because it will use Bitcoin for every transaction conducted on its network, which may improve price discovery.
 SEC last week postponed a decision regarding pending Cboe's Bitcoin exchange-traded fund (ETF) application and asked for more comments on the same.
 The ETF by CBOE will be backed by secure holdings of bitcoin in the VanEck SolidX Bitcoin Trust, which will trade bitcoin on over-the-counter exchanges, both domestically and internationally.